 - 1. Include goals for nutrition education, physical activity, and other school-based activities that promote student wellness. - 2.
-Establish nutrition guidelines for all foods available on campus during the school day with the objectives of promoting student health and reducing childhood obesity. - Assure that guidelines for reimbursable school meals shall not be less restrictive than regulations and guidance issued by the Secretary of Agriculture. - 4.
-Establish a plan for measuring the impact and implementation of the local wellness policy. - Involve parents, students, and representatives of the school authority, school board, school administrators, and the public, in the development of the local Wellness Policy.
+Establish nutrition guidelines for all foods available on campus during the school day with the objectives of promoting student health and reducing childhood obesity. - 3.
+Provide assurance that guidelines for reimbursable school meals shall not be less restrictive than regulations and guidance issued by the Secretary of Agriculture. - 4.
+Establish a plan for measuring the impact and implementation of the local wellness policy. - 5.
+Involve parents, students, and representatives of the school authority, school board, school administrators, and the public, in development of the local Wellness Policy.

-Several basic principles served as a guide for this Wellness Policy:
+There are several basic principles that served as a guide for this Wellness Policy:

-- · Healthy children are the foundation of a healthy society. - · Healthy, well-nourished children are better able to learn. - All children deserve nutritious, safe, and deliciously prepared food. - · Eating habits developed in childhood will affect health throughout life. - Knowledge of food-how it is grown, who grows it, how it is prepared, its connection to tradition, and its influence in shaping the future of society-is integral to a healthy education.
+- · Healthy children are the foundation of a healthy society. - Healthy, well-nourished children are better able to learn. - All children deserve nutritious, safe, and deliciously prepared food. - · Eating habits developed in childhood will affect health throughout life. - Knowledge of food-how it is grown, who grows it, how it is prepared, its connection to tradition, and its influence in shaping the future of society-is integral to a healthy education.